r4victor/tenthousandmeters/content/blog/python_bts_04.md

 TypeError: unsupported operand type(s) for +: 'int' and 'str'
 ```

-How can the VM continue the execution after the error has occured?
+How can the VM continue the execution after the error has occurred?
 Let's look at the bytecode produced by the compiler for the `try-finally` statement:

 ```
 $ python -m dis try-finally.py